basho-labs/ricon_operations_lab/labs/lab3.md

 <span style="display:none">---</span>

-> **Note**: This default set of tracked metrics can very easily be modified through a shell script included in the Riak Zabbix package.
+> **Note**: This set of metrics the zabbix\_agent\_template\_riak.xml template traks can very easily be modified through a shell script included in the Riak Zabbix package.
 We'll be using the default set for now, but feel free to read up on [building your own set of stats][riak-zabbix_building] to track and graph as part of the Riak Zabbix package.

 Near the upper-right of the Configuration of Templates page, under the search bar, there should be an `Import` button.
 Press that to open the import dialog.
 Press the `Choose File` button under the `Import file` form to open the file selector.
-Navigate to the directory this lab was downloaded to, and select *data/repos/riak-zabbix/templates/zabbix\_agent\_template\_riak.xml*.
+Navigate to the directory this lab was downloaded to, and select **<span style="font-family:monospace">data/repos/riak-zabbix/templates/zabbix\_agent\_template\_riak.xml</span>**.
 With that file chosen, press the `Import` button near the bottom of the page to load the Riak template.

 With the Riak template loaded, we're able to setup the Riak hosts and get tracking.
 To do this, we're going to have to enter the `Configuration->Hosts` sub-tab.
 We're going to want to create a new host with the `Create host` button that's, again, in the upper-right corner below the search bar.
 With this dialog open, we're going to fill in a few important fields,

-* **Host name** -- **<span style="font-family:monospace">Riak Zabbix</span>**
+* **Host name** -- **<span style="font-family:monospace">Node 1</span>**
-* **Groups** --  Move **<span style="font-family:monospace">Zabbix servers</span>** from the `Other groups` form to the `In groups` form by selecting it, and pressing the `«` button
-* **IP address** -- We're going to need five of these; one for every running Riak node.
-Add additional entries by pressing the underlined `_Add_` text anchor.
-Modify the IP address accordingly, and leave the port at the default 10050.
-The full list of IP addresses will be,
-    * **<span style="font-family:monospace">192.168.228.11</span>**
-    * **<span style="font-family:monospace">192.168.228.12</span>**
-    * **<span style="font-family:monospace">192.168.228.13</span>**
-    * **<span style="font-family:monospace">192.168.228.14</span>**
+* **New Group** -- **<span style="font-family:monospace">Riak Nodes</span>**
-    * **<span style="font-family:monospace">192.168.228.15</span>**
+* **IP address** -- **<span style="font-family:monospace">192.168.228.11</span>**

 Before we add this Host, we're going to want to have it load the Riak template we imported previously.
-To do this, select the `Templates` tab -- which will be immediately above the `Host name` form.
+To do this, select the `Templates` tab, which will be immediately above the `Host name` form.
 Once there, begin typing **<span style="font-family:monospace">Riak</span>** into the `Link new templates` form, and search results should begin appearing.
-When Riak is the only option available, press enter, and then click on the `_Add_` anchor text to lock in that selection.
-With that done, press the `Add` button that sits below the rest of the content to add our new Riak Zabbix host to the list of statistics that will be monitored.
+When Riak is the only option available, press enter, and then click on the underlined `_Add_` anchor text to lock in that selection.
+With that done, press the `Add` button that sits below the rest of the content to create our new Riak Zabbix Host.

+With that host created, we need to create 4 more; one for each other node.
+Because the Group and template will be remaining the same, it will be simplest to clone the Node 1 host, and modify the name and IP per new host.

+Click on the newly created Node 1 host to bring up its information.
+Near the bottom of the pages' contents there should be a `Clone` button.
+Press that button, and we should be taken to a `Create New Host` page that will be seeded with the old Host's information.
+Update the name and IPadress according to the table below, and press `Add` to create the cloned host.
+Repeat this process until you have all 5 nodes added as hosts.

+* **<span style="font-family:monospace">Node 2 -- 192.168.228.12</span>**
+* **<span style="font-family:monospace">Node 3 -- 192.168.228.13</span>**
+* **<span style="font-family:monospace">Node 4 -- 192.168.228.14</span>**
+* **<span style="font-family:monospace">Node 5 -- 192.168.228.15</span>**

-**Congratulations!** Zabbix is now up and running, acting as a baseline monitor for our Riak cluster.
-It's time to explore!
-Check out the `Monitoring->Graphs` section, set `Host` to **<span style="font-family:monospace">Riak Zabbix</span>**, and check out what different `Graphs` are readily available.
-Spin up the application we put together in the previous labs, and see how the graphs react to the incoming data.
-Go nuts!
+**Congratulations!** Zabbix is now up and running, and acting as a baseline monitor for our Riak cluster.
+It's time to explore.
+Check out the `Monitoring->Graphs` section, set `Group` to **<span style="font-family:monospace">Riak Nodes</span>**, `Host` to any one of the running nodes, and check out what different `Graphs` are available.

+TODO: create and provide instructions on adding a custom screen.

 [zabbix]: http://www.zabbix.com/